 We've been interested in writing apps for a long time.
 We've seen firsthand how powerful they can be, but we've also seen some of their limitations.
 Nota is our attempt at making a better writing app.
-This is what we think Nota should be.
+Here's what we think Nota should be.

 Nota should be able to handle a lot of content.
 It should be able to handle thousands of documents in hundreds of folders with ease.
 People who work on big and ambitious projects should not feel limited by the app.